adolfohermosillo/adolfohermosillo.github.io/README.md

 ## About me
-I am a first year PhD student in the Stanford Department of Linguistics.
-I am broadly interested in psycholinguistics, sociolinguistics, natural language processing.
+I am a first year PhD student in the Department of Linguistics at Stanford.
+I am broadly interested in psycholinguistics, semantics, pragmatics, and natural language processing.

-## Current Projects
-- Nahuatl-to-Spanish Neural Machine Translation

 ## Selected Talks
 1. "The Role of Gender in Human Language Technologies: from Google Translate to Intelligent Agents."
 Mellon Mays Southeast Regional Undergraduate Conference, Rice University, 2019.